 Download the full report.

-Illinois is under no obligation to expand Medicaid.
+Illinois is under no obligation to create an exchange.